Blog

 4. Furniture

-Furniture in a coworking space typically includes:
+Furniture in a coworking space typically includes desks, chairs, tables, and other seating areas.

 If you want to outfit your space in all new furniture, you can easily pay $10,000 for a single executive desk. e-architect estimates the cost of office furniture to be up to $1,500 an employee.